cr1901/sentinel/doc/development/microcode.md

 This list is probably incomplete.
 ```

+Condition Code Multiplexer
+: A multiplexer of various conditional tests.
+The output of this multiplexer,
+  selected by the microcode, becomes an test input to the Sequencer.
+The
+  conditional test result can often be inverted by microcode to double the
+  number of possible tests.

+  Tests conditions used by Sentinel include:

+  * Is the ALU output zero/nonzero?
+  * Is a memory access complete/incomplete?
+  * Did an exception occur/not occur?
+  * Unconditionally true/false.

 Macroinstruction
 : An unit of execution from the CPU's instruction set, composed of
   microinstructions.
 In Sentinel's case, macroinstructions are RISC-V